knpuniversity/rest/knpu/rfcs.rst

 guidelines for how HTTP works.

 I'll help you navigate these rules.
 But as we go, try googling for answers and seeing what's out there.
+Some RFC's, like 2616, are older and well adopted.
+Others are still up for comment and being interpreted.
+We'll see some of those later.

 .. _`RFC 2616`: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html